FuelLabs/fuel-specs/specs/protocol/abi.md

 Then, each receipt type will have its own properties.
 Some of these properties are related to the FuelVM's registers, as specified in more detail [here](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/opcodes.md).

-_Important note:_ For the JSON representation of the receipts, we represent 64-bit unsigned integers as a JSON's `String` due to limitation around the type `Number` in the JSON specification, which only supports numbers up to `2^{53-1}`, whereas the FuelVM's registers hold values up to `2^64`.
+_Important note:_ For the JSON representation of receipts, we represent 64-bit unsigned integers as a JSON `String` due to limitations around the type `Number` in the JSON specification, which only supports numbers up to `2^{53-1}`, while the FuelVM's registers hold values up to `2^64`.

 #### Panic receipt

 - `type`: `Panic`.
-- `id`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context. `null` otherwise.
+- `id`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context if in an internal context. `null` otherwise.
 - `reason`: Decimal string representation of an 8-bit unsigned integer; panic reason.
 - `pc`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$pc`.
 - `is`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$is`.